neuronsimulator/coding-conventions/README.md

 Should you want to contribute to the naming conventions, please refer to the dedicated [contributing document](./cpp/formatting/CONTRIBUTING.md) first.

+## Funding

+The development of this software was supported by funding to the Laboratory of Neural Microcircuitry (LNMC), a research center of the École polytechnique fédérale de Lausanne (EPFL), with funding from European Union's Horizon Europe Grant no. 101147319 (EBRAINS 2.0: A Research Infrastructure to Advance Neuroscience and Brain Health).

-## Funding & Acknowledgment
+## Past Funding

 The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

-Copyright © 2019-2022 Blue Brain Project/EPFL
+Copyright © 2019-2024 Blue Brain Project/EPFL
+Copyright © 2025-2026 EPFL